h2oai/sparkling-water/README.rst

 Sparkling water supports two backend/deployment modes - internal and external.
 Sparkling Water applications are independent on the selected backend.
-The backend can be specified before creationg of the ``H2OContext``.
+The backend can be specified before creation of the ``H2OContext``.

 For more details regarding the internal or external backend, please see